 OUHSC Information Technology Department

-• Information Security Services shall have authority to issue and enforce computer security policies, procedures, and standards.
-For example:
+Information Security Services shall have authority to issue and enforce computer security policies, procedures, and standards.
+For example, to require security patches be applied to computers.

 - Install antivirus software